 Closer to home, in Ontario, we’re starting to see a similar trend as a decline in Airbnb bookings has led to greater availability for rental opportunities:

-And, the trend is evident worldwide as some are predicting a potential return to more standard hotel stays as the economy recovers as travel restrictions begin to ease:
+The trend is evident worldwide as some are predicting a potential return to more standard hotel stays as the economy recovers with easing travel restrictions:

-When travel to cities returns, it may not be Airbnb that reaps the benefits.
-Some experts think that due to fears about how consistently hygiene standards can be enforced in the home-share market, there may be a medium-term swing back toward traditional hotels once the travel industry starts to revive.
-“People might be less inclined to book Airbnb after the recovery due to perceived cleanliness issues” says Michael O’Regan, senior lecturer in marketing at the U.K.’s Bournemouth University.
+“People might be less inclined to book Airbnb after the recovery due to perceived cleanliness issues,” says Michael O’Regan, senior lecturer in marketing at the U.K.’s Bournemouth University.
 “They simply can’t guarantee a deep clean on a host-to-host basis after every guest.”

 Indeed, there’s already been much online discussion — some of it gleeful — of Airbnb units filtering back onto the long-term rental market.
 In Dublin, for example, the number of one- and two-bedroom apartments available for rent in Central Dublin hit a five-year high in March, with several of the listing photos betraying the apartments’ past as tourist accommodation.